Signithia Fordham: Criticisms of Acting White

-Further, these suggestions ask Black families and students to adapt in order to fit a Eurocentric system.
-Some researchers have begun to push back, and challenge schools to be more inclusive of activities and classroom setups that promote and support Blackness and Black Identities,.
-In Fordham's research "Dissin' "the Standard": Ebonics as Guerrilla Warfare at Capital High", Fordham discusses how Black students have taken on Ebonics as the Standard language, and treat Standard English as a vernacular dialect.
-Fordham implicates that using Ebonics or standard English is a choice.
-She asserts that many students don't speak "standard english" because, either consciously or unconsciously, they recognize that forcing standard English is an institutionalized convention that "marginalize[s] and stigmatize[s] the Black self."
+Moreover, these suggestions ask Black families and students to adapt in order to fit a Eurocentric system.
+Some researchers have begun to push back and challenge schools to be more inclusive of activities and classroom setups that promote and support Blackness and Black Identities.
+In Fordham's research "Dissin' "the Standard": Ebonics as Guerrilla Warfare at Capital High," Fordham discusses how Black students have taken on Ebonics as the Standard language, and treat Standard English as a vernacular dialect.
+Fordham implies that using Ebonics or standard English is a choice.
+She asserts that many students don't speak "standard English" because, either consciously or unconsciously, they recognize that forcing standard English is an institutionalized convention that "marginalize[s] and stigmatize[s] the Black self."
 Therefore, policies based on the common assumption that Black students can't speak "standard English" will never work, because they force students to perpetuate the dehumanization that occurs by devaluing Black language.
 Similarly, policies that focus on getting Black students to perform more behaviors associated with Whiteness will be unsuccessful to the extent they ask Black students and Black families to adopt the behaviors of the people who have historically oppressed them.

 Racelessness

-Racelessness is the idea proposed by Fordham that high achieving Black students and Black business people alike have to distance themselves from the Black community in order to succeed in institutions dominated by White people. that the more closely they remain tied to and identify with their Black communities, the less likely they can achieve vertical success, which is largely based on the individual in white capitalist culture.
+Racelessness is the idea proposed by Fordham that high achieving Black students and Black business people alike have to distance themselves from the Black community in order to succeed in institutions dominated by White people.
+The more closely they remain tied to and identify with their Black communities, the less likely they can achieve vertical success, which is largely based on the individual in white capitalist culture.